adolfont/adolfont.github.io/now/index.md

 Updated May 20th, 2024, from my home in Brazil.

-## Helping organize Elixir Days
+## Elixir Days 2024 & 2025

-I am helping with the organization of [Elixir Days](https://www.elixirdays.com/), an in-person conference related to the Erlang ecosystem, which includes Elixir, Erlang, Gleam, LFE, Luerl and other programming languages.
+I helped with the organization of [Elixir Days](https://www.elixirdays.com/), an in-person conference related to the Erlang ecosystem, which includes Elixir, Erlang, Gleam, LFE, Luerl and other programming languages.

+Elixir Days 2025 will be on May 24th-25th.
+You can already buy tickets at <https://www.elixirdays.com/>.

 ## I am producing and/or hosting four podcasts